vertical-knowledge/El-Rollastico/README.md

         If it's not dead, run a killall java and wait another 2m.
         If it's still not dead, fail.
       * If --highstate was specified, run a highstate:
-        If the highstate fails, fail Rollastic.
+        If the highstate fails, fail El_Rollastico.
       * Start elasticsearch service through Salt
       * Wait until node joins cluster with an uptime within 120s.
       * Enable allocation